White Noise (Gary Numan album): 1993 Numa CD reissue (NUMACD 1002)

 Side One and Two, Three and Four were combined for the CD release.

 1998 Cleopatra U.S. CD reissue (CLP 0303-2)

 Same CD track listing as Numa release.
 Different rear and inner tray artwork and an essay by Dave Thompson.

 2003 Eagle Records CD reissue (EDMCD 158)

 Same CD track listing as Numa release.
 Different front, rear and inner tray artwork and an essay by Dominic Jones.

+2024 Numa Digital Media reissue

+Part of "The Numa Years" album reissues.